 To skip the explanation and get into the setup process, go to the bottom of the page.

-- Head to Settings > Email > Custom Domain Tracking
+Head to Settings > Deliverability > Custom Domain Tracking

-- Go to your domain provider's hosting panel (GoDaddy, HostGator, etc.) and create a CNAME record.
-If you're not sure how, google "how to add a CNAME record in [your domain provider]."
+Go to your domain provider's hosting panel (GoDaddy, HostGator, etc.) and create a CNAME record.
+If you're not sure how, please google "how to add a CNAME record in [your domain provider]."

-- In the host field, type in the subdomain that you created, i.e., tracking.yourcompany.com.
+In the host field, type in the subdomain that you had created, i.e. tracking, if you had created it as tracking.yourcompany.com.

 Congratulations!
 Klenty will now use this subdomain to track all your engagements.
 Your deliverability will see a boost.
 Your engagement tracking will be more accurate.
 And ultimately, you will now book more meetings and close more deals.
 Good luck!